furyd/ReservoirDevs.Swashbuckle.AspNetCore/README.md

 The booleans will default to false.

 If SwaggerDoc is null, empty or whitespace, then all available versions from IApiVersionDescriptionProvider will be outputted.

+If ApplicationSettingsDirectory is null, empty or whitespace, then it will default to the folder holding the assembly.

 Files are outputted as _version_._format_, e.g. v1's JSON will be output as v1.json, YAML, v1.yaml in the directory specified in the Output property, or output to stream if the Output property is not set.